savoirfairelinux/mod-booster-snmp/doc/source/setup_snmp_booster_module.rst

     define module {
         module_name          SnmpBoosterArbiter
         module_type          snmp_booster
-        datasource           /etc/shinken/snmpbooster_datasource/   ; SET THE DIRECTORY FOR YOUR Defaults*.ini FILES memcached_host       192.168.1.2   ; SET THE IP ADDRESS OF YOUR memcached SERVER memcached_port       21201   ; default port for a memcached process loaded_by            arbiter
+        datasource           /etc/shinken/snmpbooster_datasource/   ; SET THE DIRECTORY FOR YOUR Defaults*.ini FILES provided by genDevConfig memcached_host       192.168.1.2   ; SET THE IP ADDRESS OF YOUR memcached SERVER memcached_port       21201   ; default port for a memcached process loaded_by            arbiter